A person can file an appeal:

 - by using the ABE Appeals Portal;

 - by facsimile (fax);

 - in person at the Bureau of Hearings (BAH); or

 A client or authorized representative can access the ABE Appeals Portal to file and manage appeals.
 All correspondence from the Bureau of Hearings will be available in the ABE Appeals Portal including the Final Administrative Decision.

 A fax of the client's request for an appeal is the same as an original written request.
-A written appeal must be signed by the client or a person approved by the client.
+A written appeal must be signed by the client or a person authorized to represent the client.
+If the written appeal is signed by an authorized representative, the client must give the representative written authorization to file an appeal on his or her behalf.
 Advise clients to send a written appeal to either the Family Community Resource Center serving that client or the DHS Bureau of Assistance Hearings (BAH).

-For SNAP appeals only, a person may also file an appeal by telling DHS staff, by phone or in person, that they want to appeal.
+For SNAP appeals only, a person may file an appeal by telling DHS staff, by phone or in person, that they want to appeal.